rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 # Printing

 ## Overview
+RhoMobile Suite 5.1 adds the ability to print to devices connected via USB in addition to Bluetooth and Wi-Fi devices supporte din prior versions.

-In RhoMobile Suite 4.1, we introduced a simplified method for printing.
-In this release we are currently supporting printing to Zebra printers only (via WiFi and Bluetooth
+using the same set of printing APIs  we introduced a simplified method for printing.
+In this release we are currently supporting printing to Zebra printers only (via Wi-Fi and Bluetooth
   ), but in subsequent releases we will be adding different printer types.

 ## Enabling the APIs